On Fence Building

 About two years ago we had a storm in our area that took down half the fences in our yard.
 In fact, fences were blown over throughout our entire county – according to our insurance adjustor.
 What a mess.
 Shrubs were damaged, plants were crushed and our privacy disappeared.
 It didn’t take us long to make the needed repairs.
 You may not have had a windstorm in your area, but if you have a fence here are a few good things to know:

 First, all fences have pretty much the same basic components – vertical posts set in the ground (hopefully with concrete), horizontal rails that traverse between the posts that hold fence boards or pickets.
 What’s the difference you ask?
 Well fence boards are usually installed together to produce a solid barrier.
 Pickets are smaller boards that are space apart for an open look.
-Both are good at keeping out some pesky critters, but the solid fence works best.
+Both are good at keeping out some pesky critters, but the solid fence, like the ones from fencing tauranga, works best.

 A couple of rules